University of Wyoming: Athletics

 University of Wyoming athletics teams are named the Cowboys and Cowgirls.
 Their official song is "Ragtime Cowboy Joe".
 Wyoming competes at the NCAA Division I level (FBS-Football Bowl Subdivision for football) as a member of the Mountain West Conference.

-UW offers 17 NCAA-sanctioned sports – nine women's sports and eight men's sports.
-Wyoming's nine NCAA sports for women are: basketball; cross country; golf; soccer; swimming and diving; tennis; indoor track & field; outdoor track and field; and volleyball.
-UW's eight NCAA sports for men are: basketball; cross country; football; golf; swimming and diving; indoor track and field; outdoor track and field; and wrestling.
+UW offers 17 NCAA-sanctioned sports–nine women's sports and eight men's sports.
+Wyoming's nine NCAA sports for women are basketball, cross country, golf, soccer, swimming and diving, tennis, indoor track & field, outdoor track and field, and volleyball.
+UW's eight NCAA sports for men are basketball, cross country, football, golf, swimming and diving, indoor track and field, outdoor track and field, and wrestling.

 The "Black 14"

-In 1969 football coach Lloyd Eaton kicked 14 Black players off the team for wanting to protest what they considered the racist policies within Brigham Young University (BYU) and the LDS Church before a game with BYU.
-After the team went 1–9 the following year, the school decided to remove him.
+In 1969, the UW football team was undefeated in mid-October and ranked sixteenth in the AP poll.
+Head coach Lloyd Eaton kicked 14 Black players off the team for wanting to protest what they considered the racist policies within Brigham Young University (BYU) and the LDS Church before the annual conference game against BYU in Laramie on October 18.
+After the Cowboys went 1–9 the following year, the school decided to remove him.
 In 2019, the school publicly apologized for this incident, and invited all living players back to campus to be honored.

-Notable alumni

-Josh Allen (Class of 2017) – NFL quarterback for the Buffalo Bills; first round NFL draft pick in 2018.